designforcontext/aac_review_tool/data/cookbook/How-do-I-define-an-entity-more-specifically.md

+---
+title: How do we specify types for entities and predicates?
+priority: 1
+october: true
+category: types
+todo: true
+---

 ### Problem Statement:

 Often the browse application we need to treat entities with the same CRM class differently.
 For instance, there are many man-made objects, but only some of them are works of art.